Join A Secret Italy

 Is it safe to drive in Italy?

 Driving in Italy is relatively safe, though it can be a bit hectic in larger cities.
 The roads are in great condition, but city driving can be chaotic, with narrow streets and lots of scooters.
-If you’re not used to busy streets, consider taking public transportation or using a rental car only outside major cities.
-Trains and buses are safe and reliable, and the metro in cities like Rome, Turin and Milan is well-maintained.
+If you’re not used to busy streets, consider taking public transportation in the cities and only using a rental car once you are ready to explore the countryside.
+Trains and buses are safe and reliable, and the metro in cities like Rome, Turin, and Milan is well-maintained.
 Just keep an eye on your belongings, especially during rush hours, as that’s when pickpockets tend to be more active.

 Is it safe to visit Italy solo as a woman?